-A cranberry Moscow mule is a great drink of choice when you are tired of eggnog and want something to make your taste buds tingle and your lips pucker.
+A cranberry ginger Moscow mule is a great drink of choice when you are tired of eggnog and want something to make your taste buds tingle and your lips pucker.
 With a splash of red cranberry juice, a slice of green lime, some golden ginger beer and vodka for a little kick, you will have a spicy and sweet happy holidays.

 Ingredients

-- sweetened cranberry juice (cranberry cocktail)
+- sweetened cranberry juice - Also labeled as cranberry cocktail.

-- lime juice - freshly squeezed
+- lime juice - Freshly squeezed.

 *See ingredient amounts in recipe card.